Dr-Asyraf/backend-ho-timetable-management/README.md

 Leader:
 - **Generate Timetable**: Generate a weekly timetable following the specific shift rules for all HOs.
+- **Mark a HO as absent and get suggestions**: Leader can mark any HO absent and the system will suggest replacement based on the specific shift rules
 - **List all shifts**: List all the shifts of a specific HO
 - **Edit & Delete shifts**: Edit and delete specific shifts of any HO

+HO:
+- **View Timetable**: HOs can view their weekly shifts

 ## Prerequisites